WulfNovak/python_data_cleaning/README.md

 - Alzheimers Disease and Health Aging data is clean
   - Sought to better understand the study
 - Created functions to analyze variables of interest
-- Created functions to anlyze missing data
+- Created functions to analyze missing data
   - output analysis of missing data
 - Created function and method of imputation
   - Opted against imputation